kataras/build-a-better-web-together/package-websocket.md

 	var myChatRoom = "room1" // here the room name,
     // you can define anything you want, you can make an event to
-	//  the client to specify which room want join and so on
+	//  the client to specify which room want join also and so on

 	w.OnConnection(func(c websocket.Connection) {